Esri Cloud

 Command Syntax

-The collection runs daily by default.
-The primary data is then transferred to the server every night according to the client timezone for processing.
+The collection runs every midnight by default.
 To configure the intervals, locate the instances attribute under collect_esri_cloud, transfer_esri_cloud_raw, or transfer_esri_cloud_parsed in the same file and configure the attributes.

 Refer to the Esri Cloud Job Scheduler Instances Configuration table to learn the attributes used to configure Esri Cloud usage data collection and transfer.